rust-lang/rust/text/0000-union.md

 such as machine-word-sized unions using the least-significant bits of aligned pointers to distinguish cases.

-The syntax proposed here avoids reserving a new keyword (such as `union`), and thus will not break any existing code.
-This syntax also avoids adding a pragma to some existing keyword that doesn't quite fit, such as `struct` or `enum`, which avoids attaching any of the semantic significance of those keywords to this new construct.
-Rust does not produce an error or warning about the redefinition of a macro already defined in the standard library, so the proposed syntax will not even break code that currently defines a macro named `union!`.
+The syntax proposed here recognizes `union` as though it were a keyword when used to introduce a union declaration, *without* breaking any existing code that uses `union` as an identifier.
+Experiments by Niko Matsakis demonstrate that recognizing `union` in this manner works unambiguously with zero conflicts in the Rust grammar.

 To preserve memory safety, accesses to union fields may only occur in unsafe code.
 Commonly, code using unions will provide safe wrappers around unsafe